manubot/rootstock/SETUP.md

 For the next step, you need the [Travis command line client](https://github.com/travis-ci/travis.rb) installed.
 This program is a Ruby gem:
 install it with `gem install travis` (not `apt install travis`, which is a different program).
-After the install, you will need to provide your credentials to login to travis with `travis login --org`.
+After the install, you will need to provide your credentials to login to travis with `travis login`.

 ```sh
 travis encrypt-file \